dart-lang/language/working/declaring-constructors/feature-specification.md

     *   If P has a `final` or `var` modifier, it is a **field parameter**:

-        *   Implicitly declare an instance field F on the surrounding class with the same name and type as P. *If P has no type, it implicitly has type `dynamic`, as does F.*
+        *   Implicitly declare an instance field F on the surrounding class with the same name and type as P. *If P has no type annotation, it implicitly has type `dynamic`, as does F.*

         *   If P is `final`, then the instance field is also `final`.

-        *   Any doc comments and metadata annotations on P are also copied to F.
+        *   Any doc comments and metadata annotations on P are also applied to
-            *For example, a user could mark the parameter `@override` if the the implicitly declared field overrides an inherited getter.*
+            F. *For example, a user could mark the parameter `@override` if the the implicitly declared field overrides an inherited getter.
+If a user wants to document the instance field induced by a field parameter, they can do so by putting a doc comment on the parameter.*

-        *   P comes an initializing formal that initializes F.
+        *P now behaves like an initializing formal that initializes F.
+        Concretely:*

+        *   A final local variable with the same name and type as P is introduced into the formal parameter initializer scope *(the scope that the initializer list has access to but the constructor body does not)*.

+        *   Parameter P is *not* bound in the formal parameter scope of D.
+            *Inside the body, references to P's name refer to F, not P.*

     *Note that a declaring constructor doesn't have to have any field parameters.
 A user still may want to use the feature just to use `this`